 3. 4 DISCUSSION

 A total of five bacterial genera isolates were obtained from air samples.
-The microbial isolates include: Staphylococcus aureus, Bacillus, Escherisia coli, Streptococcus species and Salmonella species.
-The frequency of occurrence of bacteria isolated showed that Staphylococcus aureus, Bacillus, Escherisia coli, Streptococcus species and Salmonella species.
-Have the highest percentage frequency of occurrence and constituted the most dominant bacteria isolated from air sample in poultry environment, this is supported by (4).
+The microbial isolates include: Staphylococcus aureus, Bacillus, Escherichia coli, Streptococcus species, and Salmonella species.
+The frequency of occurrence of bacteria isolated showed that Staphylococcus aureus, Bacillus, Escherichia coli, Streptococcus species, and Salmonella species.
+Have the highest percentage frequency of occurrence and constitute the most dominant bacteria isolated from air samples in poultry environments, this is supported by (4).

-Staphylococcus aureus belong to normal flora of the human skin and nose; it is likely that this organism may be originated from the nose and skin flora of the workers at Agric poultry farm and School poultry farm.
-However, this higher incidence of Staphylococcus aureus obtained from this study correlate with several and similar findings of the studies conducted by several researchers.
-A study conducted by (5) at Omdurman and El-Rhibat hospital Sudan found that Staphylococcus aureus was the predominant air bacteria isolated from these hospitals.
-This study also support the finding of (6), in which the occurrence was reported to be 38% in a research conducted to detect the airborne microorganism from a college in Saudi Arabia.
-This result is also inconformity with the result obtained by (7), who reported Staphylococcus aureus as the highest bacteria isolated from their study.
-In the present study Staphylococcus aureus was the dominant isolated organism and this bacterium is a common causative agent of various human diseases, it is responsible for many gastrointestinal tract infections, respiratory tract infections and skin disorders (5).
+Staphylococcus aureus belong to normal flora of the human skin and nose; this organism may likely have originated from the nose and skin flora of the workers at Agric poultry farm and School poultry farm.
+However, this higher incidence of Staphylococcus aureus obtained from this study correlates with several similar findings of the studies conducted by several researchers.
+A study conducted by (5) at Omdurman and El-Rhibat Hospital Sudan found that Staphylococcus aureus was the predominant air bacteria isolated from these hospitals.
+This study also supports the finding of (6), in which the occurrence was reported to be 38% in research conducted to detect the airborne microorganism from a college in Saudi Arabia.
+This result is also in conformity with the result obtained by (7), who reported Staphylococcus aureus as the highest bacteria isolated from their study.
+In the present study Staphylococcus aureus was the dominant isolated organism and this bacterium is a common causative agent of various human diseases, it is responsible for many gastrointestinal tract infections, respiratory tract infections, and skin disorders (5).
 Another pathogen E. coli (25%) which was also isolated is of medical concern.
 It is one of the most commonly examined Gram-negative bacteria in microbiology.
 Though it is well known that E. coli inhabits the human bowel as part of normal microbiota, some strains are capable of causing significant intestinal/diarrheal and extraintestinal infections (8).
-E. coli is a leading cause of urinary tract infections and intra abdominal infections in which the extent of the disease can range from cystitis to life threatening sepsis (9).
+E. coli is a leading cause of urinary tract infections and intra-abdominal infections in which the extent of the disease can range from cystitis to life-threatening sepsis (9).
 It is well known that E. coli is the most common etiologic agent of urinary tract infections (10).

-Also the isolation of Streptococcus species 21% is of great concern due to the fact that these bacteria are responsible for many cases of meningitis, endocarditis, bacterial pneumonia and necrotizing fasciilitis.
-The reasons for high percentage frequency of occurrence of bacteria in this study could be due to low minimal usage of disinfection procedures against airborne pathogens, more number of students attending lecture classes and low degree of hygiene practices.
+Also the isolation of Streptococcus species 21% is of great concern because these bacteria are responsible for many cases of meningitis, endocarditis, bacterial pneumonia, and necrotizing fasciitis.
+The reasons for the high percentage frequency of occurrence of bacteria in this study could be due to the low minimal usage of disinfection procedures against airborne pathogens, more number of students attending lecture classes, and the low degree of hygiene practices.

 4. Conclusion

-Using the natural sedimentation technique, four genera of the organisms have been isolated comprising of Staphylococcus aureus, Streptococcus spp, E. coli, Salmonella species and Bacillus.
-And these organisms can cause several infections to the workers as well as inhabitants of this environment.
-In order to develop the quality of the poultry air in these farms, good ventilation systems has to be designed and good hygiene practice must be observed by the workers.
+Using the natural sedimentation technique, four genera of the organisms have been isolated comprising Staphylococcus aureus, Streptococcus spp, E. coli, Salmonella species, and Bacillus.
+These organisms can cause several infections to the workers as well as the inhabitants of this environment.
+To develop the quality of the poultry air in these farms, good ventilation systems have to be designed and good hygiene practices must be observed by the workers.

 References